Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Details on the Selected Baselines

 \section{Details on the Selected Baselines}

 In the main paper, we did not include detailed descriptions of the baseline methods due to space limitations.
-Here we provide comprehensive descriptions of all baselines used in our experiments in \cref{tab:baselines}.
+Here we provide comprehensive descriptions and used training datasets of all baselines used in our experiments in \cref{tab:baselines}.

 All pairwise registration baselines follow the standard correspondence matching and transformation estimation pipeline.
-Similarly, all multi-view registration baselines follow a two-stage pipeline: first performing pairwise registration, then applying pose graph optimization to enforce global consistency.
-In contrast, our method is a single-stage multi-view registration approach that directly generates the registered point cloud using flow matching, eliminating the need for exhaustive pairwise correspondence matching, pairwise transformation estimation, and pose graph optimization.
+All multi-view registration baselines except RPF~\cite{sun2025neurips} follow a two-stage pipeline: first performing pairwise registration along dense or sparse graph edges, then applying pose graph optimization to enforce global consistency.
+In contrast, our method is single-stage and directly generates the registered point cloud via flow matching, eliminating the need for exhaustive pairwise correspondence matching, transformation estimation, and pose graph optimization.

+When evaluating on the cross-domain benchmark, we select models for learning-based baselines as follows.
+For methods with multiple models trained on different datasets, we choose based on scene scale: ModelNet for object-centric, 3DMatch for indoor small-scale, and KITTI for outdoor large-scale scenes.
+For methods with only a single model, we rescale the input to match the training scale at test time and then scale back for evaluation.